george43g/tm-test-2/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

+The default `hello.ts` endpoint has been removed, and replaced with a `movies.ts` endpoint.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Deployment

+Simply merging or pushing changes onto the main branch will trigger a deployment with Vercel.
+This was chosen as a simple and fast solution to get this test up and running given limited time.

 ## Learn More